AdobeDocs/journey-optimizer.en/help/using/content-management/generative-push.md

 >[!TAB Text generation]

-In this particular example, learn how to send an engaging Push notification using AI Assistant.
+In this particular example, learn how to use the AI Assistant for specific content.
 Follow these steps:

 1. After creating and configuring your push notification campaign, click **[!UICONTROL Edit content]**.